 What Couples Trying to Conceive Should Know

 Screening for male factor infertility is very straightforward.
-The initial evaluation consists of a semen analysis that can be ordered by your doctor.
-The sample is collected either in the doctor’s office or in the privacy of your home.
+The initial evaluation consists of a semen analysis.
+The sample can be collected at Park Avenue Fertility or in the privacy of your home.
 The specimen is evaluated under a microscope by specially trained clinicians who closely examine the sperm.
 The sperm in the sample are evaluated in terms of total number, movement (motility), and how normal the sperm look (morphology).
-Based on this Screening semen analysis, it can be determined by your doctor whether any further testing or physician referral is necessary.
+Based on this screening semen analysis, it can be determined by your doctor whether any further testing or physician referral is necessary.

-Abnormal semen analyses can result from a variety of causes, including problems related to anatomical, hormonal, genetic, or infectious causes.
+Abnormal semen analyses can result from anatomical, hormonal, genetic, or infectious causes.
 In many cases, male causes of infertility can be overcome with simple medical treatment.
-In other cases, a surgical approach to the problem can lead to the formation of normal sperm.
+In other cases, a surgical approach may be necessary.

 Infertility can be extremely frustrating and stressful to couples trying to conceive.
-It is very important for couples to know that they should seek the care of a physican and possible referral to a fertility doctor if they have not conceived after 6-12 months of trying.
+It is very important for couples to know that they should seek the care of a physician and possible referral to a fertility doctor, if they have not conceived after 6-12 months of trying.
 Male factor infertility is a very common cause of infertility, and the male partner should be evaluated right at the start of the evaluation.
-Fortunately, virtually all cases of male infertility can be overcome using the basic to the more advanced treatment options available.
+Fortunately, virtually all cases of male infertility can be overcome.